vtexdocs/dev-portal-content/docs/guides/Integration-Guides/tax-service-integration-guide/tax-services-recipe.md

 ---
 ## Clients

 Clients are an abstraction for implementing connections to VTEX APIs or external ones that are agnostic to the purpose of the application you are developing.
-So, the methods of a client class expect some parameters that are necessary for some calls to the API, such as a body to a POST request.
+So, the methods of a client class expect some parameters that are necessary for some calls to the API, such as a body to a `POST` request.

 ### Developing clients on a tax service

 Regarding the purpose of a tax service integration, there are some connections to be implemented:

-- To the Checkout API, to do the orderForm configuration;
+- To the [Checkout API](), to do the `orderForm` configuration.
 - To the Tax Provider API, to calculate any taxes related to the items of a cart.

 ### Example of implementation